Dismiss Modal

 Treating Parkinson’s Disease

-After diagnosis, working with a Movement Disorders Specialist to find the right dosage of medicine is critical.
+After diagnosis, working with a movement disorder specialist to find the right dosage of medicine is critical.
 Dosage can change throughout a patient’s lifetime as the disorder progresses and the brain needs more dopamine.
-Allowing your brain to receive the correct amount of dopamine at the right time during the day helps with treatment of Parkinson’s, such as a patient’s tremor, balance and gait.
-Working with a trained physician consistently allows the patient to determine when more dopamine is needed.
+Allowing your brain to receive the correct amount of dopamine at the right time during the day helps with symptoms of Parkinson’s, such as a patient’s tremor, balance and gait.
+Working with a trained physician consistently helps determine when more dopamine is needed.

-If you or a loved one is diagnosed with a movement disorder, such as Parkinson’s disease, our team will create an individualized plan of care and offer a variety of treatments and services, including:
+If you or a loved one is diagnosed with a movement disorder, such as Parkinson’s disease, TMH offers a variety of treatments and services: